SuperStar (Arabic TV series): Participants and special guests

-As of 12 December 2005, the competition of Super Star has been delayed due to the assassination of Lebanese senator Gebran Tueni, the results show scheduled to air on Monday 12 December 2005 will be included with the results due on Monday 19 December 2005.
+As of 12 December 2005, the competition of SuperStar has been delayed due to the assassination of Lebanese senator Gebran Tueni, the results show scheduled to air on Monday 12 December 2005 will be included with the results due on Monday 19 December 2005.

 On 15 January 2006, the competition was once again postponed due to the passing of another key political figure, Jaber Al-Ahmad Al-Jaber Al-Sabah.
 The performance show was recorded on Tuesday & aired on Thursday 19 January.
 The votes from this round will be combined with the performance show on 22 January with the elimination of 2 contestants.

-On the evening of Monday 6 February 2006, Ibrahim El Hakami from Saudi Arabia became the 3rd Super Star over Shahd Barmada with a 53% to 47% weighting.
-Along with the title of Super Star, Ibrahim also won a Ford Focus.
+On the evening of Monday 6 February 2006, Ibrahim El Hakami from Saudi Arabia became the 3rd SuperStar over Shahd Barmada with a 53% to 47% weighting.
+Along with the title of SuperStar, Ibrahim also won a Ford Focus.